The rotator cuff is the group of four muscles that aid shoulder movement and stabilize the joint. It’s a commonly injured area.

 If you’ve been experiencing any of these symptoms for longer than a week or lose function in your arm, see your doctor.
 While these are symptoms of a rotator injury, they could be caused by something else.

 Rotator cuff injuries can be acute or degenerative.

-Acute injuries are the result of previous injuries.
-These can be caused by lifting objects that are too heavy, falling, or breaking the collarbone.
-Young people are more likely to experience this type of rotator cuff injury (AAOS, 2011).
+Acute injuries usually occur from one particular incident.
+These can be caused by lifting objects that are too heavy, falling, or having the shoulder forced into an awkward position.
+Young people are more likely to experience this type of rotator cuff injury.